SoftwareAG/c8y-docs/content/edge/migration-bundle/restoring-the-data-on-edge-109.md

     systemctl restart edge-agent
     ```

-7. Restore the MongoDB collections from the Edge 10.7 appliance using the command:
+7. Restore the MongoDB collections from the Edge 10.7 appliance by using the following command:

     ```shell
     mongorestore --drop --db TENANT_NAME PATH_TO_BACKED_UP_COLLECTION